lnls-sol/docker-dev-python/README.md

 * This container will run using your user, and will map your home (from host) on ~/work

-* It will map the folder .ssh and the file .gitconfigure
+* It will map the folder .ssh

 ## How to run